Blank Census Forms in Genealogy Research

 There are several types of family history forms used in tracking the census information you are looking for and have found in your family research.

-The first type of form is one for the transcription of census data.
+The first type of blank census forms is one for the transcription of census data.
 When you find information and must copy it from a microfilm or printed sheet, you need to have a form on which to copy.

 For more information on transcribing census data and census worksheets on which to do it